 Golitzin, 2013: 141.

-If so, the Great Entrance is an “icon” of God’s providential work we participate in cooperation with Christ as God’s “co-workers” (Θεοῦ συνέργοι; I Cor 3.9; CH 165C)—a ritual icon that not only represents the divine providence in which we participate but also that which actualizes it literally and symbolically.
-To be symbolic is to actualize visibly that which cannot be made visible: the divine of God’s work: His providence.
+If so, the Great Entrance is an “icon” of God’s providential work we participate in cooperation with Christ as God’s “co-workers” (Θεοῦ συνέργοι; I Cor 3.9; CH 165C)—a ritual icon that not only represents the divine providence in which we participate but also that which actualizes it literally and symbolically in the rite.
+To be symbolic is to actualize visibly that which cannot be made visible: the divine work of God, His providence bestowed upon us with the grace/working of the Holy Spirit.

-Furthermore, the procession is circular, as Golitzin notes, marked by the movement of God’s providential energy (προνοητικῶν ἐνεργειῶν) that gushes forth (ἐκβλυζομένη, CH 177C) toward us and the world, joined by our participation (μετουσίας, partnership, communion) therein in response and by our return (ἐπιστροφή) to Him—the Source and the Cause of all existence (CH 308A).
-God’s Gifts gush forth from Him, emanate down in the hierarchy, and move upward back to Him. lifting all as in prayer, as in sweet aroma of the incense, as in the sacrifice of burnt offering.
+Furthermore, the procession is circular, as Golitzin notes above, marked by the movement of God’s providential energy (προνοητικῶν ἐνεργειῶν) that gushes forth (ἐκβλυζομένη, CH 177C) toward us and the world, joined by our participation (μετουσίας, partnership, communion) therein in response and in our return (ἐπιστροφή) back to Him—the Source and the Cause of all existence (CH 308A).
+God’s Gifts gush forth from Him, emanate forth down through the hierarchy, and move upward back to Him in return. lifting up all of his creation, as in prayer, as in sweet aroma of the incense that arises high, as in the burnt offering.

 In the Liturgy, then, we are beholding and participating in God’s work of salvation: “Look, now is the day of salvation!”
 (2 Cor 6.2).